homebridge/homebridge-raspbian-image/README.md

 ## Security and Privacy

 * **Privacy:** The *Homebridge Raspbian Image*, as well as the [Homebridge](https://github.com/nfarina/homebridge) and [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) software components, do not contain any *analytics*, *call home*, or similar features that would allow the project maintainers to track you or the usage of this image.
-* **Security:** The *Homebridge Raspbian Image* is kept up-to-date with the latest [offical Raspbian builds](https://github.com/RPi-Distro/pi-gen).
+* **Security:** The *Homebridge Raspbian Image* is kept up-to-date with the latest [official Raspbian builds](https://github.com/RPi-Distro/pi-gen).
 To find out more, or to report a security issue or vulnerability, please see the project's [SECURITY](.github/SECURITY.md) policy.
 * **Transparency:** The *Homebridge Raspbian Image* project is open source and each image is built using the public GitHub Action runners.
 The build logs for each release are publicly available on the project's [GitHub Actions](https://github.com/homebridge/homebridge-raspbian-image/actions) page and every release contains a SHA-256 checksum of the image you can use to verify the integrity of your download.

 ## Community